frdr-dfdr/frdr_docs/docs/en/depositing_data.md

 <a href="/docs/img/screenshots/depositing_data/InviteReturn.png" class="screenshot-lightbox">
     <img src="/docs/img/screenshots/depositing_data/InviteReturn.png" alt="Screenshot showing Collaborate tab at the top of the screen during submitting to return to the Collaborate step" class="screenshot"/>
 </a>

-## Contact Information
-A contact name and email address for the dataset administrator is required for every submission.
-This information is **not** shown publicly.
-It is used for two purposes:

-* A curator, a system administrator, and/or the service manager may use this information to contact someone directly about the submission.
-* A web form is displayed to the public that allows them to send comments into the dataset administrator.
-When people fill in this form, their comments will be forwarded by the system to the supplied email address.

-You may optionally supply instructions on when or why people should use the public contact form.

 ## Entering metadata
 Metadata, such as title, authors and their affiliations, keywords, dates, and description, are used to describe your dataset.
 Metadata helps others to discover and reuse the data.
 The more metadata that you provide, the easier it will be for someone else to discover and reuse the data.